MadBomber/aia/README.md

 ## All About ROLES

-### The --roles\_dir (AIA\_ROLES\_DIR)
+### The --roles_prefix (AIA_ROLES_PREFIX)

-There are two kinds of prompts
-1. instructional - tells the LLM what to do
-2. personification - tells the LLM who it should pretend to be when it does its transformational work.

-That second kind of prompt is called a role (aka system prompt).
+The second kind of prompt is called a role (aka system prompt).
 Sometimes the role is incorporated into the instruction.
-For example "As a magician make a rabbit appear out of a hat."
-To reuse the same role in multiple prompts `aia` encourages you to designate a special `roles_dir` into which you put prompts that are specific to personification - roles.
+For example, "As a magician make a rabbit appear out of a hat."
+To reuse the same role in multiple prompts, `aia` encourages you to designate a special subdirectory for prompts that are specific to personification - roles.

-The default `roles_dir` is a sub-directory of the `prompts_dir` named roles.
-You can, however, put your `roles_dir` anywhere that makes sense to you.
+The default `roles_prefix` is set to 'roles'.
+This creates a subdirectory under the `prompts_dir` where role files are stored.
+Internally, `aia` calculates a `roles_dir` value by joining `prompts_dir` and `roles_prefix`.
+It is recommended to keep the roles organized this way for better organization and management.

 ### The --role Option